 2. IPA Furigana: Read Kanji with Ease

-If you are still learning kanji, the IPA Furigana is a fantastic extension.
+If you are still learning kanji, IPA Furigana is a fantastic extension.
 It adds furigana (pronunciation in hiragana) over the kanji on any page you visit.

 - Great for singing lyrics of songs in Japanese.

-- Help with reading complex texts.
+- Helps in reading complex texts.

 Additional Extensions to Enhance Learning

-3. Yomichan: The Advanced Support for Study
+3. Yomichan: The Advanced Study Support

 - Integration with dictionaries.

-- Precise translation and multiple meanings.
+- Accurate translation and multiple meanings.

-- Customization for different learning levels.
+- Customization for different levels of learning.

 This extension is like an interactive dictionary for kanji.
 You can search for kanji, learn their strokes, and find usage examples.